According to US media, Britney’s father would resign as estate conservator.

 “Mr Spears plans to engage with the court and his daughter’s new attorney to prepare for an orderly transition to a new conservator, even though he must defend this unwarranted petition for his removal.”

-Britney’s lawyer, Mathew Rosengart, published a statement to Variety magazine, celebrating the move and calling it “vindication.”
+Britney’s lawyer, Mathew Rosengart, issued a statement to Variety magazine hailing the move and calling it “vindication” for the singer.

 “We applaud Mr. Spears and his counsel for admitting in a filing today that he must be removed.
 Britney’s case has been vindicated, according to the statement.